JeremiahCheatham/archlinux/README.md

     # sudo pacman -S --needed python-pygame python-numpy python-pip python-wheel

 ### Install Pygame Zero
+The official release is currently broken and not compatable with the latest python.
+It also attempts to install a non working version of pygame.
 We will use the pip command to pull and install the development version without letting it install the pygame package that is not compatable.
 Please remember that this development version seems to require the `def update()` with `pass` or any other code in it to update the screen.
 Without this projects from the books will not display if you have not added the update call.